Category - Social/Solidarity Economy

 Where’s your anger?
 Psychological balm for inequality

-Wednesday, May 2, 2007 by Jonathan Teller-Elsberg
+Wednesday, May 2, 2007

-Categories: Education, Inequality, News, Political Economy, Pop Culture, Social/Solidarity Economy
+Categories: News, Education, Inequality, Political Economy, Pop Culture, Social/Solidarity Economy

 A recent article in Psychological Science describes experiments aimed at understanding the psychology of accepting, or not, social inequalities.
 (If the abstract seems a bit abstract, try this slightly more reader-friendly summary from Science.)